Registration and Cancellation Policies

-AOFAS reserves the right to cancel the Non-Operative Foot and Ankle Course at any time.
-In the event the course is entirely or partially canceled or postponed other than due to a Force Majeure, Attendee’s sole and exclusive remedy with respect to
+AOFAS reserves the right to cancel the Virtual Course at any time.
+In the event the course is entirely or partially canceled or postponed other than due to a Force Majeure, Attendee's sole and exclusive remedy with respect to any damages,

 A Force Majeure is defined as a circumstance or occurrence beyond the parties’ control which makes it inadvisable, illegal, commercially impracticable, or impossible for the course to take place as planned, including, without limitation: (i)

 acts of God, (ii) disasters (including, but not limited to, fire, flood, severe weather, and earthquake), (iii) war, (iv) civil disorder, (v) suspected or actual terrorism in or near the borders of the continental United States, (vi) government regulation

 (including, but not limited to, declared states of emergency), (vii) national or international public health authorities’ (including, without limitation, the Centers for Disease Control or the World Health Organization) declaration of public

 health emergencies, communicable disease, epidemic or pandemic advisories or alerts, (viii) strikes or work stoppages, (ix) curtailment of transportation services (including, without limitation, travel bans and advisories), (x) public or private policies